If you are considering taking out any kind of finance, it is important to be aware of the interest rate that comes with it.

 As APR calculations are based on borrowing over a full year, they may not accurately reflect the cost of short-term loans that can be repaid in a matter of days, weeks or a few months.

 It is best to work out the cost of a payday loan in real terms, looking at the amount that you will pay in total over your actual repayment period.

 To do this, consider calculating daily interest rates and maximum charges.

-Annual Percentage Rates aside, the interest on a payday loan is still relatively high.
+Payday loans are a form of high-cost short-term credit.
 The reason for this, mainly, is because of the risk involved.

 Borrowers tend to use payday loans as a last resort, in an emergency and when they do not have other credit options to fall back on.
 These might be people that have outstanding debts elsewhere or have been turned down by other loan providers.

 Lenders always need to weigh up the risks.

 Despite carrying out stringent affordability assessment, consumers that rely on payday loans are a high-risk category.